The (Hidden)History of Let's Dance L.A.

 While You’re Up There, Could You Change That Light For Me?

 For our 1994 New Years Show, I had gotten a call that my dear friend Sharon Savoy and her husband David were going to be flying from Washington DC to China.
 Wanting to pick up a show on the way, I was thrilled to offer her an opportunity.
 David & Sharon Savoy had won the British Theatrical Championships several times, The Worlds, The US Championships and the US Swing Open many times.
 Their lifts are spectacular.
-But with them arriving the same day as the performance only game us a couple of hours to see where here big lifts would go and remove the ceiling tiles in that spot.
+But with them arriving the same day as the performance, it only gave us a couple of hours to see where here big lifts would go and remove the ceiling tiles in that spot.
 It was critical that they be under that or the lift would not happen.
 Fortunately they are ultimate in professionalism and nailed it.
 For their excellent performance they were rewarded with a surprise show by Enio and a few of the students (look for RUBE Ballet story below)

 Can You Take Just A Little Off the Top?

 No one did more shows at Let’s Dance LA than Natalie Mavor.
 She had already done at least 7 shows with other partners including 3 with Enio.
 When she paired with Curtis Collins to go onboard Crystal Cruises they were pretty new and their first show did not have any lifts.
 After about a year at sea they came off the boat for a break and I invited them to do a show.
 What I did not know was that they had added a whole bunch of lifts into their show while they were at sea.
-(Natalie’s mom and dad had been World Lift Champions and the kids had been dancing in the family show as soon as they could walk.
+(Natalie’s mom and dad had been World Cabaret Champions and the kids had been dancing in the family show as soon as they could walk.
 That included being tossed high into the air by dad Roy)

 Their number Story of My Life, involved Curtis hoisting Natalie into a T Press over his head and proceed to helicopter her as he pivots around the floor.
 Curtis had gotten ridiculously fast in his lift spin.
 As they did a their first lift, I realized the dozen or so ceiling fans were spinning on high speed.
 I rushed to the back and turned off the fans but hoping that they would come to a full stop before Natalie went up again.
 As they came to the finale lift the fans had slowed to almost imperceptible movement, Phew!
 The ceiling at 216 was 12’8” at the Granada 23’.